Lean Six Sigma with Python — Kruskal Wallis Test

 Conclusion

-ANOVA requirements are not met, we need another method to confirm that the training actually impacts operators' productivity.
+We need another method to confirm that the training actually impacts operators' productivity.

 CodeMinitab